Dcraftbg/SOPL/README.md

 ```

 ### Strings
-> Changed Strings to automatically be CStrings and added s as a way to have sized strings once again
+- Changed Strings to automatically be CStrings and added s as a way to have sized strings once again - it was too annoying having to type ""c every couple of minutes
-> Strings  -> Pre 0.1A
+- Strings  -> Pre 0.1A

-> CStrings -> 0.2A
+- CStrings -> 0.2A

 In sopl there are 2 different types of strings.
 There are:
 ```